Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Transmission Strategies and Power Allocation Schemes

 \subsubsection{Smart LED Linking Strategy}

-Since it may be difficult for PDs to detect the interfered symbol in the simple LED linking strategy, we propose the smart LED linking strategy in order to avoid the PDs from receiving the interfered symbol.
+Since it may be difficult for PDs to detect the interfered symbol in the simple LED linking strategy, we propose the smart LED linking strategy in order to avoid receiving the interfering symbols.
 In this strategy, the system will first determine if there is any user in the overlapping coverage area.
-If it does, the system will link the two LEDs that cover the overlapping area together.
-The linked LEDs independently transmit the same signal based on the needs of users located in the area.
-The algorithm of this strategy is provided in~\cref{algo:Intel} in detail.
-We denote the set of group sets of LEDs as $\LL$ with $|\LL| = |\KK|$, and the transmitted signal by $S_n$ in the $n$th group set ${\cal L}_n \in \LL$, denoted by $x_n^{\rm smt}$, is calculated as
+If so, the system will synchronize the two LEDs covering the overlapping area.
+These linked LEDs will transmit the same signal independently, according to the needs of users in that region.
+This strategy is described by~\cref{algo:Intel}, where we denote the set of group sets of LEDs as $\LL$, and the transmitted signal in the $n$th group set ${\cal L}_n$ (${\cal L}_n \in \LL$) by $S_n$.
+Similar to the \emph{simple LED linking}, the transmitted signal, denoted by $x_n^{\rm smt}$, is expressed as